melizalab/comp-neurosci/resources/syllabus.md

 Work must be turned in on time to receive full credit.
 There is a penalty of 5% per day for late work unless an extension is arranged **before** the due date or an emergency prevents submission.

 Group work must represent equal effort by all members.
+Do not put anyone's name on an assignment if they did not make a substantive contribution.
 If your schedules are not compatible, if there is an emergency or illness, or if you need to come to a different arrangement for splitting the work, contact me so we we can make sure there is an equitable solution that maximizes everyone's opportunity to learn.

 Students with COVID-related symptoms or a positive test result within the last 5 days, or who are waiting on test results after a close contact must not attend in person.
 Notify me to make arrangements for attending virtually.
 If you are displaying symptoms in class, you will be asked to leave and will lose participation credit for the day.